L. J. Institute of Engineering and Technology: Academic Programs

-Controversies
+Cybercrime incident

-In June 2023, approximately 60 engineering students were defrauded after paying ₹1,250 each for purported trainee engineer positions at a power generation company.
+In June 2023, an LJ University professor unwillingly forwarded message that appeared to belong to a prominent group.
+The job opportunity message was sent to a number of LJ University students.
+About 60 engineering students paid ₹1250 each for purported trainee engineer positions at a power generation company.
 The students made the payments via QR code after receiving links to job offers that turned out to be fraudulent.
 The university later filed a First Information Report (FIR) with the cybercrime branch.